i-a-n/chrome-image-uncenterer/README.md

 ## Install

-Option 1: Just install from the [Google Web Store](https://chrome.google.com/webstore/detail/)!
-(Note: pending)
+Option 1: Just install from the [Google Web Store](https://chrome.google.com/webstore/detail/olobjnglnkpmiljkdlghinhnjcdoeicl/)!

 Option 2 (more advanced): You can also install the latest, unpacked version directly from this GitHub repo.
 Clone or download-and-unzip this repository, then click “load unpacked extension” in Google Chrome, and select the `chrome-image-uncenterer` directory you just downloaded.
 That’s it!
 See [https://developer.chrome.com/extensions/getstarted#unpacked](https://developer.chrome.com/extensions/getstarted#unpacked) for step-by-step instructions on installing an unpacked extension, if you need them.